bgppa/numsde/README.md

 # numsde
-Exercises aiming at the understanding of numerical methods for Stochastic Differential Equations
+Exercises for better understanding the numerical methods for Stochastic Differential Equations.